kleinhob-cell/reference-guides/ai_assistant/workflow-specialization-prompt-library.md

     Best For:

-        Filling in code as you type.
+        Filling in code as you type

-        Quick syntax fixes.
+        Quick syntax fixes

-        Short, context‑aware suggestions.
+        Short, context‑aware suggestions

 Local Chat (Qwen2.5‑Coder 7B)